SquareMeal Review of Dishoom King's Cross

 About Dishoom King's Cross

-Designed to look like an old Bombay train station cafe from the late 1920’s and aptly located just a stone’s throw away from Kings Cross station and one of London’s oldest railways, queues to get into this popular Indian restaurant may be long, but it’s worth the wait.
+Designed to look like an old Bombay train station cafe from the late 1920’s and aptly located just a stone’s throw away from Kings Cross station and one of London’s oldest railways, Dishoom generates queues every night.
+While the wait for this popular Indian restaurant may be long, it’s worth the wait.

 Head downstairs to the bar area to try cocktails which include The Kohinoor Fizz with gin, aperol, prosecco and egg whites or the Bollybellini with raspberries, lychees, rose and cardamom mixed with sparkling wine.

 You’ll find this buzzy restaurant filled with couples, families, students (it’s round the corner from Central St Martins) and group diners alike.
 With dishes suitable for all tastes and dietary requirements Dishoom is an all-round winner when it comes to Indian cuisine.